jschicht/IndxCarver/readme.txt

 Changelog:

-1.0.0.0:
-First version
+1.0.0.3:
+Added OutputPath as parameter.
+Commandline syntax changes.
+Changed the output file names to be prefixed with Carver_Indx_

+1.0.0.2:
+Loosened up validation to only validate first 512 bytes, for the check without fixup.

 1.0.0.1:
 Added validation checks on data inside INDX.
 Set default INDX size to 4096 bytes.
 Split out in 3.

-1.0.0.2:
-Loosened up validation to only validate first 512 bytes, for the check without fixup.
+1.0.0.0:
+First version.